bengbmccoy/_elec_profile_anomaly_detection/README.md

 - I need to clean up the code, add more functions and more comments.
 - I need to add command line variable for ease of use
 - I need to add some functionality to automate the generation of anomalous operation

+# Update 15/12/2019

+I have done a number of things since the last update:

+1. The 'clean' data generator works and has been tested
+2. the 'outage' data generator is complete and randomly assigns 0kW values to the data.
+Then the function tests each day to ensure there is at least one 0kW value per day, if there is no a 0kW value is randomly added to the day.
+3. The data was used to train a logistic regression model that turned out good results, however I did not train the model with enough outage data and the data didn't account for outages at every time period of the day.
+I fixed this issue by creating much more outage data to train the model, ensuring that each time period would be represented.
+4. The command line arguments are working, as well as the plot and print command line arguments.
+5. I added some basic unittests, but will expand on these in the near future.